When we carry out surface dressing, we usually close the road for safety reasons and a signed diversion will be put in place.

 Duration of the work

 Surface dressing is usually completed at each site within the day.
-Periodic sweeping continues for approximately one month, followed by the replacement of any lining and cats' eyes.
+Periodic sweeping continues for approximately 1 month, followed by the replacement of any lines and road studs.

 Accessing your property or business

-Due to the nature of the work involved there will be short periods when access cannot be maintained.
-Where there is particular access requirements please speak to the gang on site who will usually be able to accommodate people's needs.
+Due to the nature of the work involved, there will be short periods when access cannot be maintained.
+Where there is particular access requirements please speak to the team on site who will usually be able to accommodate people's needs.

 Timing of the work